If you are looking to make your own deep fried fish, no meal reigns supreme quite like beer battered perch and the classic Wisconsin fish fry!

 - Place 1/3 cup of flour in a bowl.

-- Add 1 cup of flour and 1/2 tsp salt in a separate bowl and add beer until the batter has a thin consistency that just coats the back of a spoon.
-You don't want the batter to be thick at all.
+- Add 1 cup of flour and 1/2 tsp salt in a separate bowl and whisk in beer until the batter has a thin consistency that just coats the back of a spoon.*

 - Dip the fillets in flour, shaking off the excess and then dip evenly in the batter.**